 - Areas of interest Plant Science, Evolution and Ecology

 Ecology concerns the fundamental patterns and flows in natural biological systems.
-We consider how organisms interact with their physical environment and with each other to shape their individual attributes, patterns of population dynamics, distribution, diversity and abundance; and across scales of time and space, the patterns and processes of community assembly and how ecosystems work and affect the physical and biological environments.
+We consider how organisms interact with their physical environment and with each other to shape their individual attributes, patterns of population dynamics, distribution, diversity and abundance.
+We consider these interactions across scales of time and space, the patterns and processes of community assembly and how ecosystems work and affect the physical and biological environments.
 Why are some organisms found here, and not there?
 Why do plants and animals look and work like they do?
 How does this affect how ecosystems work?
 What makes the populations of different organisms large or small, or change in size?
 Why do some organisms co-exist together, and others not?
 Why is there so much diversity and how does it affect how communities and ecosystems work?
 In addressing these questions, we gain critical insight into how populations and communities have evolved, how energy and biomass flow through ecosystems, and how populations and communities respond to changes in their environment.
 These changes may result from natural disturbances such as changes in climate, through altered disease prevalence or competition, or from human modification of habitat, perhaps through overharvesting or species removal.

 Upon successful completion, students will have the knowledge and skills to:

 - Examine and summarise central ideas underpinning the ecology of individuals, populations, communities & ecosystems;

 - Integrate ecological understanding of processes operating across multiple scales of space and time;

 - Use observation, experimentation and modelling to generate and test ecological hypotheses;

 - Critically evaluate scientific evidence to understand ecological patterns and processes;

 - Conduct basic ecological research and communicate the findings;

 - Work as a research team and provide effective peer support and feedback.